thetalhamirza/vigenere-cipher/README.md

 I coded this in C, there were some complications but it turned out well.

-I will make a decryptor soon...
+I swear I'll make a decryptor soon :)